N0X1C/LootMirror/README.md

 ## Features

 - **Full Loot Feed** — displays your own loot as well as loot received by party and raid members
-- **Blizzard-style visuals** — tooltip-styled rows with quality-colored icon borders matching WoW's native look
+- **Blizzard-style visuals** — tooltip-styled rows with quality-colored icon borders matching WoW's native look; alternatively a clean flat style
 - **Class colors** — player names are displayed in their class color, resolved live from the group roster
 - **Item tooltips** — hover a row to see the full item tooltip with equipped item comparison
 - **Item quality filter** — show or hide loot by quality (Poor through Legendary)